Billionaires' Row: Context

-The ultra-luxury building boom in the area predates the term "Billionaire's Row".
+The ultra-luxury building boom in the area predates the term "Billionaires' Row".
 Deutsche Bank Center, built in 2003, is at the southwest corner of Central Park.
 A majority of its tenants bought their condos anonymously (through shell companies and trusts); at least 17 of these have been identified as billionaires.
-15 Central Park West (CPW), two blocks north, contains units that have been purchased by billionaires Sara Blakely, Lloyd Blankfein, Omid Kordestani, Daniel Loeb, Daniel Och, Eyal Ofer, Pan Shiyi, Sandy Weill, Jerry Yang, and Zhang Xin.
-Prior to the sale of the $100 million penthouse at One57, the record for an apartment in New York was $88 million paid by Dmitry Rybolovlev for a penthouse at 15 CPW.
+15 Central Park West (CPW), two blocks east, contains units that have been purchased by billionaires Sara Blakely, Lloyd Blankfein, Omid Kordestani, Daniel Loeb, Daniel Och, Eyal Ofer, Pan Shiyi, Sandy Weill, Jerry Yang and Zhang Xin.
+Before the sale of the $100 million penthouse at One57, the record for an apartment in New York was $88 million paid by Dmitry Rybolovlev for a penthouse at 15 CPW.

 In 2016, the United States Treasury Department announced it would start identifying and tracking the purchase of multi-million-dollar units, especially those paid for in cash or via shell companies, to cut down on the practice of money laundering.
 New laws in China restricting capital outflow have also been implemented, and lower oil prices have affected potential Middle Eastern buyers.
 Uncertainty over Brexit has also played a role.
-This has weakened the market for the highest-end units, with some declaring that the "Eight Digit Boom" on Billionaire's Row has ended.
+This has weakened the market for the highest-end units, with some declaring that the "Eight Digit Boom" on Billionaires' Row has ended.
 In the face of this soft market, at least one project in the area (1 Park Lane) has been put on hold.

 Buildings

-The first supertall building to be built in the area was One57, a 1,004 ft apartment building between Sixth and Seventh Avenues that was completed in 2014.
+The first supertall building to be built in the neighborhood was One57, a 1,004 ft apartment building between Sixth and Seventh Avenues completed in 2014.
 By then, several other even-taller skyscrapers were proposed or under construction along the stretch of 57th Street roughly corresponding to the southern edge of Central Park.
 Due to the often record-breaking prices that have been set for the apartments in these buildings, the press dubbed this section of 57th Street "Billionaires' Row".
 The term has since been extended to other supertall luxury buildings facing southern Central Park not strictly on 57th Street.

-Projects (planned, under way, or complete) that have been listed as part of Billionaires' Row include:
+Projects (planned, underway, or complete) that have been listed as part of Billionaires' Row include: